 Mckinney Vento/Homeless Supports

-A significant number of homeless families live within our district boundaries.
-Our liaison for homeless families with school children is Natalie Sandoval.
-She may be reached at (208) 468-4600 , ext.
-1161.
+A significant number of families who are experiencing homelessness live within our district boundaries.
+Our liaison for families experiencing homelessness with children between the ages of 0-21 is Natalie Sandoval.
+She may be reached at (208) 468-4600 , ext 1161 Fax: (208) 468-4639.

 McKinney-Vento Homeless Assistance Act

 The McKinney-Vento Homeless Assistance Act (Subtitle B-Education for Homeless Children and Youth) ensures educational rights and protections for children and youth experiencing homelessness.
-Services to homeless children are required by local educational agencies in the No Child Left Behind Act, and are primarily found under the requirements of the McKinney-Vento Homeless Assistance Act (Title X, Part C No Child Left Behind Act) and under Title I.
+Services to children who are experiencing homelessness are required by local educational agencies in the No Child Left Behind Act, and are primarily found under the requirements of the McKinney-Vento Homeless Assistance Act (Title X, Part C No Child Left Behind Act) and under Title I.

 homeless_img1